htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute-def:`JobDisconnectedDate`
     Time at which the *condor_shadow* and *condor_starter* become disconnected.
-    Set to ``Undefined`` when a succcessful reconnect occurs.
+    Set to ``Undefined`` when a successful reconnect occurs.
 Measured in the number of seconds since the epoch (00:00:00 UTC, Jan 1, 1970).

 :classad-attribute-def:`JobLeaseDuration`